 - Just before serving, whip the remaining 250ml of cream, swirl it on top of the trifle, and decorate with extra strawberries if you like.

 - Any leftover trifle will keep in the fridge for 2-3 days (if you don't eat it all for breakfast… no?
 Just me?).
 Make sure it's covered well, or transferred to an airtight container.

 Bowl SizeI made this trifle in a 3L capacity trifle bowl, which is quite large.
 If you only have smaller bowls, you may want to make it in two bowls, or you can halve the custard and fruit recipes.
 I don’t recommend halving the sponge cake recipe, it’s easier to make a larger sponge than a smaller one.
 You will likely have cake left over, so you can freeze it for your next trifle, or eat it with any leftover cream or custard.

-Shortcuts:Instead of making the components, you can use a store-bought gluten free cake and 1 – 1.5L of thick custard (check that it is gluten free).
+Shortcuts:Instead of making the components, you can use a store-bought gluten free cake or boxed cake mix, and 1 – 1.5L of thick custard (check that it is gluten free).

 Make in Advance:The sponge cake can be made 1-2 days in advance, or up to a month beforehand and frozen.
 The custard can be made the day before assembly.
 Jelly can be made 2-3 days before.